Mayor's Office of Housing

 The Metropolitan Development & Housing Agency (MDHA) administers federal block grant funds including Community Development Block Grant (CDBG), HOME Investment Partnership Program (HOME), Emergency Solutions Grant (ESG), and Housing for Persons with Aids (HOPWA) program on behalf of Metro Nashville.
 Additionally, MDHA administers the Nashville Continuum of Care and as Nashville’s PHA, owns/maintains over 5,400 public housing units and administers the Rental Assistance Vouchers program for Nashville and Davidson County.

-In an effort to support teachers who want to live and work in Davidson County, Mayor Barry, working with Alignment Nashville and Metro Nashville Public Schools, has launched the Nashville Teacher Housing website as a resource for educators in Davidson County to find access to more affordable housing options.
+In an effort to support teachers who want to live and work in Davidson County, the Mayor's Office, working with Alignment Nashville and Metro Nashville Public Schools, launched the Nashville Teacher Housing website as a resource for educators in Davidson County to find access to more affordable housing options.
 This partnership with local area developers and apartment managers encourages discounts and other special offers for teachers, while providing a one-stop shop for information related to financing, purchasing, or renting more affordable housing.

-In April 2016, Mayor Barry announced the first private-public partnership on Metro-owned property at the intersection of 12th Avenue South and Wedgewood Avenue.
+In April 2016, the Mayor's Office announced the first private-public partnership on Metro-owned property at the intersection of 12th Avenue South and Wedgewood Avenue.
 Metro will maintain ownership of the land and the developer plans to construct 170 workforce housing units with rents ranging from $750 to $1500.
-The redevelopment proposal for Greer Stadium, former home of the Nashville Sounds baseball team, will also include affordable and workforce housing units.